devcontainers-contrib/nanolayer/README.md

 # Nanolayer CLI

-`nanolayer` helps keep copntainer layers are small as possible It automaticly deletes installation leftovers (such as apt-get update lists, ppas, etc)
+`nanolayer` helps keep container layers as small as possible.

+It does so by automaticly deleting any installation leftovers (such as apt-get update lists, ppas, etc)

 ## Installation